paul7337/Electron-Get-Folder-Path/README.md

 ### About
 Found it difficult to find a complete example of this.

-Content Largely Derived from the following sources
+Content largely derived from the following sources

 * <a href="https://jaketrent.com/post/select-directory-in-electron/">https://jaketrent.com/post/select-directory-in-electron/</a>
 * <a href="https://www.tutorialspoint.com/electron/electron_system_dialogs.htm">https://www.tutorialspoint.com/electron/electron_system_dialogs.htm</a>